PreethamNimmagadda02/FestFlow/README.md

     * Introduce user accounts and roles (e.g., Event Manager, Marketing Lead, Finance Officer).
     * Implement real-time collaboration features, allowing multiple users to work on the same event plan simultaneously.
     * Add a commenting system for tasks to facilitate team communication.
-* **Backend and Database:**
-    * Migrate from local storage to a cloud-based database like Firebase Firestore.
-This will enable data persistence across devices, real-time updates, and multi-user support.
 * **Event Templates:** Allow users to save successful event plans as templates for future use.
 This would streamline the setup process for recurring or similar events.

 ### Phase 5: Advanced AI and Analytics